Thomas Sewell (neo-Nazi): 2015–2020

 Between 2015 and 2017 Sewell was a member of Reclaim Australia and the United Patriots Front (UPF).
 The UPF split from Reclaim Australia around May 2015.
 In the UPF, Sewell was the second in command to Blair Cottrell, the founder of the group.
-In 2017, conflict emerged between UPF members, with Sewell (supported by Cottrell and Neil Erikson) rejecting democracy and developing an explicitly revolutionary National Socialist, antisemitic, conspiratorial ideology, in contrast to the UPF's earlier plans.
-In late 2017, Sewell and Cottrell founded the Lads Society, men's only far-right, white nationalist group that branded itself as a fitness group.
-Videos leaked to the press in November 2019 revealed Sewell's aim was to attract and recruit members from mainstream society using the pretense of a men's fitness club.
+In 2017, conflict emerged between UPF members, with Sewell (supported by Cottrell and Neil Erikson) rejecting democracy and developing an explicitly revolutionary neo-Nazi, antisemitic, conspiratorial ideology, in contrast to the UPF's earlier plans.
+In late 2017, Sewell and Cottrell founded the Lads Society, a men's only far-right, white nationalist group that branded itself as a fitness group.
+Videos leaked to the press in November 2019 revealed that Sewell's aim was to attract and recruit members from mainstream society using the pretense of a men's fitness club.

 Sewell attempted to recruit for the Lads Society out of members and associates of the UPF.
 As part of this plan, Sewell invited Brenton Tarrant (later the perpetrator of the 2019 Christchurch mosque shootings) to join the Lads Society.
 Tarrant, who had been active in United Patriot Front Facebook groups and was Facebook friends with Sewell, refused to join; however, he praised their activism online.
 Sewell later stated that Tarrant had refused to join as he did not see a peaceful solution to "European people being genocided".

-In 2018, Cottrell distanced himself from Sewell and his turn to explicitly National Socialist rhetoric and aims.
+In 2018, Cottrell distanced himself from Sewell and his turn to explicitly neo-Nazi rhetoric and aims.
 Sewell began to recruit outside of former UPF members, instead focusing on teenage males who were new to the far-right movement; in an interview, he said the young generation of white Australian males were "Generation Zyklon" and said that "There is an intergenerational war in our politics [...] [this] is a circumstance of the whole Globalist system and the failure of democracy".
 At this time he denounced the UPF's strategy in favor of a revolutionary strategy.
 The 2019 Christchurch shootings resulted in the Lads Society coming under investigation, which hampered its activity, and Sewell shut down the group, saying it was "not strong or explicit enough".
 He called the Lads Society a "placeholder" of a group to draw in members before a more explicitly racist group was to take its place.